-- Monitor actual returns versus the Scheme's investment objectives. - Set structures and processes for carrying out their role. - Select and monitor planned long term asset allocation strategy. - Necessary confirmation of suitable recommendations from Investment Sub-Committee.
+Trustee Investment Sub-Committee Monitor actual returns versus the Scheme's investment objectives.
+Set structures and processes for carrying out their role.
+Select and monitor planned long term asset allocation strategy.
+Necessary confirmation of suitable recommendations from Investment Committee.
+Make recommendations to the Trustee on: Suitable investment objectives Structure for implementing investment strategy.
+Selection of investment advisers.
+Monitor investment advisers.

-Fiduciary Manager

-- Advise on the long term asset allocation (i.e. Non-Hedge Management and Hedge Management split)

-- Implement all aspects of the Scheme's investment strategy with a diverse range of managers

-- Select custodian and administrator

-- Negotiate all contracts with underlying managers

-- Monitor the funding level

-- Advise on this statement.

-- Provide required training.

-Investment Sub-Committee
+Fiduciary Manager Advise on the long term asset allocation (i.e. Non-Hedge Management and Hedge Management split) Implement all aspects of the Scheme's investment strategy with a diverse range of managers Select custodian and administrator Negotiate all contracts with underlying managers Monitor the funding level Advise on this statement.
+Provide required training.
+Investment Managers Operate within the terms of their written contracts agreed with Mercer.
+Select individual investments with regard to their suitability and diversification and in line with the guidelines agreed. -- --